-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included:

-- assessing financing facilities including nature of facilities, repayment terms and covenants; - evaluating the linkage to business model and medium-term risks; - assessing assumptions used in the forecasts, including forecasted information relating to next price control review RIIO-ED2; - calculating the amount of headroom in the forecasts, specifically relating to cash and covenants on borrowings; - performing sensitivity analysis; and - evaluating sophistication of the model used to prepare the forecasts, testing of clerical accuracy of those forecasts and our assessment of the historical accuracy of forecasts prepared by management.
+- assessing financing facilities including nature of facilities, repayment terms and covenants; - evaluating the linkage to business model and medium-term risks; - assessing assumptions used in the forecasts, including forecasted information relating to next price control review RIIO-ED2; - calculating the amount of headroom in the forecasts (cash and covenants); - performing sensitivity analysis, and; - evaluating sophistication of the model used to prepare the forecasts, testing of clerical accuracy of those forecasts and our assessment of the historical accuracy of forecasts prepared by management.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.